hulvdan/game3/README.md

 uv sync
 pre-commit install
 pre-commit install --install-hooks
-# Set alias in Github Desktop
+# * I checked out master branch of godot-template if lazygit
+    -> renamed it into `template` in github desktop
 ```